2001 Football League Cup final: Background

 In October 2000, Wembley Stadium, the final's traditional venue, was closed in anticipation of major redevelopment.
 The decision was made to stage the final at the Millennium Stadium in Cardiff.
 The chief executive of the Football League, David Burns, stated: "The stadium was always our first choice.
 I am absolutely certain it will provide a first-class venue for our games."

 Liverpool were appearing in their eighth final they had won five (1981, 1982, 1983, 1984, 1995) and lost two (1978, 1987).
 This was Birmingham's second appearance in the final.
 They beat local rivals Aston Villa 3–1 over two legs in the 1963 final.
 The sides had previously met three times in the competition, Liverpool won the first match in the 1980–81 Football League Cup 3–1, while their fourth round tie in the 1983–84 Football League Cup, resulted in a 3–0 victory for Liverpool in a replay after the original match finished 1–1.
 Both occasions resulted in Liverpool going on to win the competition.
 Cardiff's Millennium Stadium was hosting the final for the first time; it took over as the venue for the event while the new Wembley Stadium underwent a six-year renovation between 2001 and 2006.

 Liverpool's last match before the final was the second leg tie in the fourth round of the 2000–01 UEFA Cup against Italian team Roma.
-Liverpool lost the match 1–0, but progressed to the quarter-finals, as result of their 2–0 victory in the first leg.
+Liverpool lost the match 1–0, but progressed to the quarter-finals, as a result of their 2–0 victory in the first leg.
 Birmingham faced Preston North End in the First Division before the final.
 They won the match 2–0 courtesy of goals from Grainger and Andrew Johnson.
 After the victory, Birmingham manager Trevor Francis stated that his main aim for the season was to win promotion to the Premier League: "By five o'clock on Sunday we will have either won or lost the final, but there will still be 45 points to play for in the Nationwide First Division."